wtechgo/vidhop-android/readme.md

 Installing Termux from Google Play is not recommended as this is an [old version](https://www.xda-developers.com/termux-terminal-linux-google-play-updates-stopped/).

 VidHop uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) (written in Python) for downloading videos and metadata.
-`install.sh` also installs FFmpeg for converting YT-DLP download when necessary.
+`install.sh` also installs FFmpeg for converting YT-DLP downloads when necessary.

 Handling metadata JSON files happens with [JQ](https://github.com/stedolan/jq).